Home/Nutritional Comparison

 Roasted Pecans

-Rich in monounsaturated fats, which can help reduce bad cholesterol levels and lower the risk of heart disease.
+Rich in monounsaturated fats, roasted pecans can help reduce bad cholesterol levels and support heart health.

-High in antioxidants, particularly vitamin E, which can protect cells from oxidative stress and inflammation.
+High in antioxidants, they may help protect cells from oxidative stress and reduce inflammation.

 Acorn Nuts